 Key Summit → The Divide (3.2 km)

 It took us about another hour to hike down the well-graded track to The Divide where we arrived at 11.40 am, just in time to meet our friends 5 minutes later.
+From there we drove on to Milford Sound.

 If the above is anything to go by, you can probably guess that I couldn’t recommend the Routeburn Track more highly.
 I hope we’ll have another chance to hike more Great Walks in the future.